hesamzkr/distributed-file-system/README.md

 - Single point of failure in the system.
 - Keeps track of all chunks in the system.
 - Using Redis and persistance stores the file names, the unique ID of all chunks, location of each chunk.
-- Knows the status of all alive chunk servers.
+- Knows the status of all alive chunk servers by pinging them (heartbeat).

 ### Chunk Servers